qingreee1/material-theme-jetbrains-docs/docs/acknowledgements.md

 [Material Icon Theme for VSCode](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)

 The Material Theme Icons, but for Visual Studio Code.
-It's actually the _Decorated Folders_ feature that gave me the idea to implement it in the Jetbrains' plugin.
+It's actually the _Decorated Folders_ feature that gave me the idea to implement it in the JetBrains' plugin.
 Besides, the folder icons were taken from there, with some small changes in the colors.

 ##### Monokai Pro

 [Monokai Pro](https://www.monokai.pro/) by Monokai

 This is the pro version of the famous Monokai theme, which, just like the Material Theme, completely remodels the IDEs with a set of themes, color schemes, icons, fonts and other features.
-Unfortunately it is a paid theme and is not available to Jetbrains products, so a porting has been made inside the plugin :)
+Unfortunately it is a paid theme and is not available to JetBrains products, so a porting has been made inside the plugin :)

 ##### Night Owl